cran-task-views/Agriculture/Agriculture.md

 ### [Agrometeorology]{#agrometeo}

-The `r view("Hydrology")` has many resources for accessing and processing weather and climate data.
+The task view for `r view("Hydrology")` has many resources for accessing and processing weather and climate data.

 -   *Data sources*: Data from the [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agrometeorological-indicators?tab=overview) data set of agrometeorological indicators can be downloaded and extracted using `r pkg("ag5Tools")`.
 Climate crop zones in Brazil can be accessed and calculated with `r pkg("cropZoning")` using data sets from [TerraClimate](https://www.climatologylab.org/terraclimate.html) that are calibrated to weather stations run by the National Meteorological Institute of Brazil. `r pkg("acdcR")` (AgroClimatic Data by County) provides functions to calculate United States county-level variables in agricultural production or agroclimatic and weather analyses.